mattburnett-repo/generic_code_challenge_02/README.md

 The required modules for both the frontend and backend must first be installed.

+This project uses Typescript / React / Node as the main elements of its stack.

+It calls a 3rd party API [Geekflare.com](https://geekflare.com/api/docs#dns-records) as a data source.
+The data for a requested domain name is retrieved, and a simple risk calculation is made from that data.

 ## Installation / Getting Started

-### Backend
-Clone the repo
+First, clone the repo
 ```sh
 git clone https://github.com/baobab-insurance/coding-challenge-mattburnett-repo.git
 ```

-After cloning the repo, you can install the backend, compile it to TypeScript, and start the backend.

-First, change to the `coding-challenge-mattburnett-repo` directory
+Then, change to the `coding-challenge-mattburnett-repo` directory
 ```sh
 cd coding-challenge-mattburnett-repo
 ```
+### Backend
+After cloning the repo and changing to its root directory, you can install the backend, compile it to TypeScript, and start the backend.

 Install the backend modules:
 ```sh